rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 When you install kubernetes on a system, the following components are installed:

-- API Server -> REST API to interact with the kubernetes cluster.
+- **API Server** -> REST API to interact with the kubernetes cluster.
-- etcd keystore -> Distributed reliable key value store used to store all the data required to manage the cluster and ensure there are no conflicts between the masters.
+- **etcd keystore** -> Distributed reliable key value store used to store all the data required to manage the cluster and ensure there are no conflicts between the masters.
-- scheduler -> Responsible for distributing work or containers across multiple nodes.
+- **scheduler** -> Responsible for distributing work or containers across multiple nodes.
-- controller
+- **controller** -> The brain behind orchestration and responsible for bringing up new containers in case a node or contianers goes down.
-- container runtime
+- **container runtime** -> Underlying software used to run containers (docker).
-- kubelet
+- **kubelet** -> Responsible for making sure that containers are running on the node expected.

 How does a container runs pod?